Research mapping regenerative agriculture in Africa

 To learn more about regenerative agriculture, or 'regenag' or 'RA' in short, particularly in regions that are less reported upon, we felt a need to do a mapping and get the latest insights and developments.
 The findings serve as a starting point for conversations with key actors in the field.

 What are the actors and factors to either enhance or inhibit a shift in thinking and practice to regenerative agriculture in Africa?

 RA (f)actors in Africa by Kirsten van Reisen

 Kirsten van Reisen is an ‘impact researcher’ and consultant with extensive experience in PMEL (planning, monitoring, evaluation & learning) and sustainability for public sector, private sector and the international NGO sector.
-She has a personal interest in Regenerative Agriculture, and has spend time all over the world working on RA farms.
+She has a personal interest in Regenerative Agriculture and has spend time working on RA farms.